 Cognitive Distortions: CBT worksheets to identify and reframe unhelpful thinking

 Cognitive distortions are common thinking patterns that can intensify low mood, anxiety, and avoidance.
 This download gives therapists a structured set of CBT tools to help clients spot their “thinking traps,” understand how they show up day-to-day, and practice more balanced alternatives.
-Use the overview and checklist to build shared language quickly, then move into daily tracking and guided reflection to strengthen insight and skill-building between sessions.
+Use the overview and checklist to build shared language quickly, then move into daily mood tracking and guided reflection sheet to strengthen insight and skill-building between sessions.

 Best for